 Let Faith Flourish! is a Lenten series on “flowers of the field”— crown anemones, chamomile, narcissus, tulips, lilies, and poppies.
 In these flower-filled weeks ahead, as our landscapes wake up in spring’s gentle warming and fill with bloom and blossom, may worry be displaced with the Word of the Lord.
 May the true flourish of the Lenten season be in our faith!

-Crown anemone ‘bicolor ‘ from Brent & Becky’s Bulbs blooms in my garden this spring
+Red crown anemones from Brent & Becky’s Bulbs blooming in our Texas garden

 ©2018 Rosen School of Hebrew Beautiful news from the south: Darom Adom